heptarch/heptarch.github.io/projects.md

 	   <i>The Idea Factory: Bell Labs and the Great Age of American
 	   Innovation</i> (2012), Jon Gertner.
 	   </span>
+“the managers themselves had to keep track of how the technology and politics and finances of their endeavour meshed together.”
+The
+researchers, on the other hand, were tasked with being domain experts in the latter.
+So the coupling arose via interactions between the director, the lab heads, and the component scientists.
+This is, incidentally, another division of labour that ensured focus and divorced research from the profit motive.

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>